ioer-dresden/carto-lab-docker/docs/use-cases/long-running-jobs.md

 This guide explains the **Carto-Lab Design Pattern** for executing long-running jobs robustly, without losing the interactive benefits of your notebooks.

+!!! info "Deployment Context"
+    This guide assumes your Carto-Lab environment is hosted on a remote server or VM, as is described with our standard setup using our [Ansible Deployment strategy](../ansible.md).

+    If you are running Carto-Lab locally on your own laptop (e.g., via Docker Desktop), you can skip the SSH connection steps.
+You simply open your local terminal or local VS Code and interact directly with your local Docker daemon.

 ## Design Philosophy

 When moving from interactive exploration to batch processing, a common mistake is copying code from a notebook into a separate `.py` script.
 This creates two diverging sources of truth that quickly become out of sync.